SirusDoma/JamPresence/README.md

     // Initialize presence client
     auto presence = Nx::Presence();

-    // Best do this in separate thread;
+    // Best to do this in separate thread instead while (true)
-    while (true)
     {
         // Update the presence to update game state from client